vincent-oys/tvmaze-react/README.md

 ### Further
 Link the show result to another part of the TVmaze api.
 By hand, download and include the results of that api search to use in your react app.

+## React Router
+Change the top level of your app to use react router.

+For each of the different pages you implement, create a route for it.
+If that route has queries or arguments make your app handle those as well.